instructlab/taxonomy/README.md

 For an extensive example of this layout see, [taxonomy_tree_layout](https://github.com/instructlab/taxonomy/tree/main/docs/taxonomy_tree_layout.md) in the documentation folder.

-## Contribute knowledge and skills to the taxonomy!
+## Contribute knowledge and skills to the taxonomy

 The ability to contribute to a Large Language Model (LLM) has been difficult in no small part because it is difficult to get access to the necessary compute infrastructure.